kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/log.md

 {% assign dateFormat = '%B %d, %Y' %}

 ## {{ "2018-12-06" | date: dateFormat }}
-- Added back to top functionality on personal website
+- Added back to top functionality and development notice (for post and project) on personal website

 ## {{ "2018-12-05" | date: dateFormat }}
 - Created logo for personal website